CitrinesAnimations/Lego-Help/README.md

 # Lego-Help
-Automatically bevel all selected objects
+Automatically bevel all selected objects.
 For blender 2.8